koajs/koa/docs/guide.md

 }
 ```

-### Combining multiple middlewares with koa-compose
+### Combining multiple middleware with koa-compose

-  Sometimes you want to "compose" multiple middlewares into a single middleware for easy re-use or exporting.
+  Sometimes you want to "compose" multiple middleware into a single middleware for easy re-use or exporting.
 You can use [koa-compose](https://github.com/koajs/compose)

 ```js
 const compose = require('koa-compose');